Anderson localisation for quasi-one-dimensional random operators: Introduction

 Here $\|f(H_{\Lambda})_{x,y}\|$ is the operator norm of the $(x,y)$ block of $f(H_{\Lambda})$, and the functions $f$ in the supremum are assumed to be, say, Borel measurable.

 \begin{thm} Assume (A)--(C).
 For any compact interval $I \subset \mathbb R$,

 \end{thm} It is known (see \cite{AW}) that Theorem~\ref{thm:2} implies Theorem~\ref{thm:1}.
-By plugging in various choices of $f$, it also implies dynamical localisation with the sharp rate of exponential decay, the exponential decay of the Fermi projection, et cet.
+By plugging in various choices of $f$, it also implies (almost sure) dynamical localisation with the sharp rate of exponential decay, the exponential decay of the Fermi projection, et cet. (see e.g. \cite{AG} and \cite{AW}).
 We chose to state Theorem~\ref{thm:1} as a separate result rather than a corollary of Theorem~\ref{thm:2} since its direct proof is somewhat shorter than that of the latter.